elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-evaluating-information-critically-improve-decision-making.md

 url: /learn/education-studies/questions/how-can-evaluating-information-critically-improve-decision-making
 score: -1.0
 related_article1:
-    id: 165501
+    id: 165503
-    title: What are some reflective practices that can enhance learning?
+    title: >-
+        How can technology be leveraged to improve learning experiences?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-reflective-practices-that-can-enhance-learning
+    url: /learn/education-studies/questions/how-can-technology-be-leveraged-to-improve-learning-experiences
 related_article2:
-    id: 165504
+    id: 165493
-    title: What approaches can be taken to promote lifelong learning?
+    title: >-
+        What are the key components of developing analytical skills for critical thinking?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-approaches-can-be-taken-to-promote-lifelong-learning
+    url: /learn/education-studies/questions/what-are-the-key-components-of-developing-analytical-skills-for-critical-thinking
 related_article3:
-    id: 165475
+    id: 165496
-    title: What is higher order learning and why is it important?
+    title: >-
+        Why is it important to ask questions in the learning process?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-higher-order-learning-and-why-is-it-important
+    url: /learn/education-studies/questions/why-is-it-important-to-ask-questions-in-the-learning-process
 related_article4:
-    id: 165475
+    id: 165481
-    title: What is higher order learning and why is it important?
+    title: >-
+        How can comparing and contrasting information help in understanding the relationship between information?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-higher-order-learning-and-why-is-it-important
+    url: /learn/education-studies/questions/how-can-comparing-and-contrasting-information-help-in-understanding-the-relationship-between-information
 related_article5:
-    id: 165481
+    id: 165484
-    title: How can comparing and contrasting information help in understanding the relationship between information?
+    title: >-
+        What are effective methods for testing and evaluating the practical use of information?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-comparing-and-contrasting-information-help-in-understanding-the-relationship-between-information
+    url: /learn/education-studies/questions/what-are-effective-methods-for-testing-and-evaluating-the-practical-use-of-information
 ---

 &nbsp;